 Review: The last two blogs introduced the concept of the Portfolio CMO — a job title which “doesn’t exist” [at least before these blogs].
 It means, quite simply, Portfolio Career + CMO (Chief Marketing Officer) … a salaried employee who brings a life-career portfolio to bear on behalf of an employer on a pro-rated, part-time basis.
 It brings long-term, consistent management to a companies’ marketing efforts.
 I also suggested that Small or Micro businesses often lack the skill-sets to create either strategy or tactics; and presented case studies of a Marketing Consultant for a family Oriental Rug store and a Marketing Generalist for an Auto Service Center to contrast the meanings of Marketing Consultant, Marketing Generalist and Portfolio CMO.

 In reviewing my drafts, a friend asked, “Did your experience with Fortune 500’s (Target, 3M, Ecolab, etc.) play a significant role in your work with these companies?”
-The answer is largely no. While I am forever grateful for the opportunities and education I received contracting with these companies, I must paraphrase the Harvard Business Review (HBR):
+Well, that’s hard to separate out.
+My experiences with these companies taught me everything I know, so yes.
+But from a budgetary standpoint, the answer is largely no. While I am forever grateful for the opportunities and education I received contracting with these companies, I must paraphrase the Harvard Business Review (HBR):

 - Does the CMO of Target hand-address Christmas cards to every client?

 - Does the CBO of 3M bring bagels and coffee in every Monday morning?